The 2026 Guide to EHCPs: A Teacher's GuideGCSE students in green cardigans using tablets for interactive lesson in a secondary school classroom

 The EHCP application timeline follows strict regulations.
 Once a request is made, the local authority has six weeks to decide whether to proceed with assessment.
 If they agree, the full process must complete within 20 weeks.

 However, many local authorities struggle to meet these key deadlines.
-You might find the process takes considerably longer in practice.
-This delay can be frustrating when you're supporting a pupil who clearly needs additional resources now.
+You might find the process takes considerably longer in practise.
+This delay can be frustrating when you're supporting a learner who clearly needs additional resources now.

 Teachers provide crucial evidence of the child's needs through detailed assessments, progress data, and examples of interventions tried.
 You must contribute to the needs assessment paperwork and attend planning meetings to share your professional observations.
 Once an EHCP is in place, teachers are responsible for implementing the specified provisions and monitoring progress towards outcomes.